Wahe3bru/PersonalityProfiles/README.md

 # PersonalityProfiles

-This Project requires learning NLP and Classification models.
+This Project requires learning about NLP and Classification models.
+There's an individual part as well as a team component.

+Objectives:
+- learn NLP basics
+- understand classification models
+- metrics of classifyiers
+- git good at regex (learn re)
+- learn sklearn.pipeline
+- cross validation and accompanying components